A Search for Good Pseudo-random Number Generators : Survey and Empirical Studies: Empirical Tests

-If $X$ denotes the test statistics and $t$ the critical value, then the probability of Type I error is $P(X > t | \mathscr{H}_0 \text{ is true })$ and probability of Type II error is $P(S \leq t | \mathscr{H}_0 \text{ is false})$.
-The $p$-value of a test measures the strength of evidence against the null hypothesis.
-If $p$-value is very close to $0$ or $1$, which indicates that the sequence generated by the PRNG is not random.
-Normally, if $p$-value $\geq \alpha$, then the sequence tested is considered random, and $\mathscr{H}_0$ is not rejected, otherwise it is rejected.
-However, if the test statistic has a discrete distribution, the $p$-value is redefined as :
+where $X$ denotes the test statistics and $t$ the critical value \cite{L'Ecuyer:2007:TCL:1268776.1268777}.
+If $p$-value is very close to $0$ or $1$, it indicates that the sequence generated by the PRNG is not random.
+Normally, if $p \geq \alpha$, then the tested sequence is considered random, and $\mathscr{H}_0$ is not rejected, otherwise it is rejected.
+However, if the test statistic has a discrete distribution, the $p$-value is redefined as:

-where $p_R= P(X \geq t | \mathscr{H}_0 \text{ is true })$ and $p_L = P(X \leq t | \mathscr{H}_0 \text{ is true })$.
+where $p_R= \Pr(X \geq t ~|~ \mathscr{H}_0 \text{ is true })$ and $p_L = \Pr(X \leq t ~|~ \mathscr{H}_0 \text{ is true })$.

-If $\mathscr{H}_0$ is not rejected by a set of tests, it may still be rejected by the next test or by other tests.
 There are many statistical battery of tests available which target to find non-randomness based on a collection of statistical tests.
 The first known statistical battery of tests was offered by Donald Knuth in $1969$ in his book ``The Art of Computer Programming, Vol. $2$''\cite{Knuth2}.
-In our work, we have selected tests from three well-known test suites, namely \emph{Diehard}, \emph{TestU01} and \emph{NIST}.
-The PRNGs selected earlier are tested in these tests from each of the testbeds.
-A PRNG is a good source of randomness, if for none of the tests of any battery of tests, the null hypothesis is rejected.
-However, practically, there is want of such a PRNG.
-Nevertheless, in this work, we take the count of the number of tests for which the null hypothesis is not rejected for a PRNG as its merit for randomness.
+Later, other batteries have been developed improving the testing procedures of Knuth, {such as Diehard, NIST, TestU01, PractRand, Dieharder, etc.} In this paper, we have selected three well-known test suites, namely \emph{Diehard}, \emph{TestU01} and \emph{NIST}.
+A PRNG is supposed to be a good PRNG, if it passes all tests of every testbed for any seed.